The purpose of these Weekend Workshops is threefold:

 Everything is handled securely online, or you can mail in a check.

 How it works

 The workshop includes three or four lectures, question and answer, guided discussion, and time for fellowship, relaxation and conversation.

 Our home, Fair Knowe, is at the foot of the Blue Ridge Mountains on the bank of the Shenandoah River.
 An other-worldly peace and beauty provide the backdrop for our gathering, just one hour west of the Capital Beltway.

-Over the course of Saturday and Sunday we enjoy three home-cooked meals together, and an evening reading and discussion.
+Over the course of Friday evening, Saturday, and Sunday we enjoy three home-cooked meals together, and an evening reading and discussion.

 Comfortable and affordable lodging is available at a Holiday Inn ten minutes away.